Page Contents

 - Eligibility Criteria of homebuyers: Individuals are the only ones who can claim the deduction under this clause.
 Other taxpayers are not eligible for this deduction.
 Hence, you can not avail of the deduction if you are a HUF, AOP, Partnership firm, company, or any other type of taxpayer.

-- Other relevant conditions: If you are claiming for the deduction, you must ensure that you are owning any other house on the date the loan was sanctioned.
+- Other relevant conditions: If you are claiming for the deduction, you must ensure that you owned any other house on the date the loan was sanctioned.
 This condition is similar to Section 80EE.

 Conditions For 80EEA Exemption